-The application seeks consent for the demolition of the existing garages and construction of 2 x 3 bed two storey affordable homes with 5 parking spaces.
-The proposed dwellings will have rear gardens backing on to the rear garden of 62 Hornbeam Road with parking to the front (north) of the site.
+The application seeks consent for the demolition of the existing garages and construction of 2 \times 2 bed two storey affordable homes with 10 parking spaces.
+(The parking spaces were reduced from 11 to 10 during the application process to allow for a turning area).
+The proposed dwellings will have rear gardens backing on to the rear garden of 24 Hornbeam Road with parking to the front (south) of the site.